duckdm/neowarrior.nvim/README.md

   ---@type string Default project name for tasks without project no_project_name = "no-project",

+  ---@type table NeoWarrior float settings float = {
+    ---@type number Width of float in columns, or if set to a number below 1,
+    ---it will be calculated as a percentage of the window width. width = 60,
+    ---@type number Height of float in rows, or if set to a number below 1,
+    ---it will be calculated as a percentage of the window height. height = 0.8,
+  },

   ---@type table Task float
   task_float = {
     ---@type boolean|string Set to true to enable task float on hover.
 Alternatively